II. Academic Advising

 Information on the Critical Bases in the catalog can be found here

-My Collaborative Quest & Career, Academic, and Personal Exploration
+Integrative Experience & Career, Academic, and Personal Exploration

-Through the CQ, students will:
+Through the Integrative Experience, students will

 • Develop an awareness of who they are as a learner and in the academic community of Guilford.